 What to put on your new website

-You can keep your personal website as bare-bones as you want it, or build it out with a portfolio, blog, online resume, and even your own online store.
+You can keep your personal website as bare-bones as you want it, or build it out with a portfolio, blog, online resume, and your own online store.
 Whatever your approach, you’ll want to include these three essential pages:

 - About page